When modules are copied between repos, the following are also copied:

 One thing I would like to change in the Pulp 3 implementation vs. Pulp 2 is to pull depsolving completely out of the plugin and into it's own package such as "pulp_solv".
 We can define a nice clean API that can perform the operations needed for Pulp's use cases with a minimum of hassle, and then unit test the crap out of it.
 Apart from being a massive help for testing, it'll also help prevent it from making a giant confusing mess like it kind of does in Pulp 2.

 Potentially, we could even make it generic enough to be used by both the RPM and Debian plugins, and maybe some other platforms libsolv supports, assuming that libsolv is the best option for those other platforms (which I don't know to be the case).

-#3 Updated by dalley over 1 year ago
+#3 Updated by dalley almost 2 years ago

 Another problem is the dependencies, such as libsolv and libmodulemd.
 These are typically shipped as system packages, and aren't available on all platforms.